Living Well with Hepatitis C Virus Infection

 - Put articles stained with blood in a separate plastic bag before disposing into household garbage – for example, bandages, tissues, tampons, razors, dental floss.

-- Advise anyone whose blood has direct contact with your blood to visit a local public health unit or your health care provider.
+- Advise anyone whose blood has direct contact with your blood to visit a local public health unit or their health care provider.

 HCV is not spread by:

-- Being bitten or stung by an insect which then bites or stings someone else;
+- being bitten or stung by an insect which then bites or stings someone else; or

-Breastfeeding is not considered to be a risk for the spread of hepatitis C. However, infected nursing mothers whose nipples are bleeding or cracked should consider refraining from breastfeeding until after they have healed since the virus could be spread through blood.
+Breastfeeding is not considered to be a risk for the spread of HCV.
+However, infected nursing mothers whose nipples are bleeding or cracked should consider refraining from breastfeeding until after they have healed since the virus could be spread through blood.

 About 7 out of 10 people who become infected with HCV carry the virus throughout their lives.
-These people remain infectious and run the risk of becoming ill sometime in the future.
+These people remain infectious and can spread the virus to others.
+They are also at risk of becoming ill in the future.

 This long-term or chronic HCV infection may lead to scarring of the liver, called cirrhosis.
 The chance of developing cirrhosis increases with the length of infection.
 After 20 years, about 2 out of 10 people with hepatitis C will have cirrhosis.
 People who drink alcohol are at greater risk of damaging their liver.
 Cirrhosis can lead to liver failure or liver cancer in a small number of people.

 Is there treatment or vaccine for hepatitis C?

 At this time, there is no vaccine to prevent HCV infection; however, there are effective treatments.
 If you are infected, you should discuss these options with a health care provider.